 - Absolute Expiration: Deletes cached entries following a specified timeframe, guaranteeing that only current data is accessible.

-Figure 1: Absolute Expiration
+Figure 1: NCache Absolute Expiration Workflow Diagram

 - Sliding Expiration: Prolongs the expiration duration of cached items by analyzing usage trends, thereby retaining frequently accessed data in the cache for an extended period.

-Figure 2: Sliding Expiration
+Figure 2: NCache Sliding Expiration and Cache Retention Workflow

 These expiration methods are crucial for applications that need real-time updates and help avoid redundant database queries.